Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-project.rst

     })
   }

-6. Mint tokens to ensure the account has a sufficient token balance.
+3. Buy tokens to ensure the account has a sufficient token balance.
 -----------------------------------------------

-7. Submit an order and view the transaction hashes(approve and submitOrder) in the browser developer console.
+4. Submit an order and view the transaction hashes(approve and submitOrder) in the browser developer console.
 -----------------------------------------------

 **END Stage 11: Create the Functionality to Submit an Order**